-Top 5 healthiest granola bars & how to make your own
+Top 5 healthy granola bars & how to create homemade granola recipes

 If you’re in a crunch for a bar, though, there are few grocery store picks that make the health cut with generous servings of fiber and protein without tons of sugar.

 Planters NUTrition Digestive Health Bar 160 calories, 9 g fat, 5 g fiber, 9 g sugar, 4 g protein This nutty pick offers 20% of your daily fiber intake.

 Nature’s Path Organic Apple Pie Chia Seed Plus 190 calories, 8 g fat, 3 g fiber, 8 g sugar, 3 g protein Get a sweet crunch without too much sugar in this tasty bar.

 Cascadian Farms Peanut Butter Chocolate Chip 80 calories, 3 g fat, 3 g fiber, 6 g sugar, 1 g protein Choose these lighter bars for a quick, fiber-filled snack.